balajidharma/react-folder-structures/README.md

-# React Folder Structures
+# 📂 React Application Folder Structures: A Comprehensive Guide
-This document outlines the React folder structure and explains the purpose of each directory.
+A detailed exploration and comparison of the most effective and scalable folder structures for modern React applications.
+Choosing the right architecture is crucial for team velocity, maintainability, and long-term project health.

 ## 🗂️ Component-Based Structure
 A component-based (type-based) folder structure in React organises files based on their type or role within the application, promoting modularity and reusability.